 Vacation activities are captured beautifully by the Ensemble cast as they recreate scenes depicting lavish dinners, embarrassing group dance lessons and plenty of fun and frolics in the guise of sack races, leap frog competitions and camp-fire sing-along sessions.

 “Baby” as she is endearingly known (by her doting father, but also by all those she is introduced to) is a sweet and naive seventeen-year-old.
 Keen to change the world by joining the Peace Corps, she opens her heart to those in trouble and shuns the typical stereotypes for girls her age.
-After swiftly side-stepping the advances of the rather dowdy and smarmy — but nonetheless entertaining — Neil Kellerman (grandson to hotel owner Max Kellerman and current trainee manager) Baby finds herself falling in love with bad-boy dance instructor Johnny Castle.
+After swiftly side-stepping the advances of the rather dowdy and smarmy – but still, admittedly, entertaining – Neil Kellerman (grandson to hotel owner Max Kellerman and current trainee manager) Baby finds herself falling in love with rough and ready dance instructor Johnny Castle.

 One evening she stumbles upon a club in the staff quarters.
 Here, rebellious “dirty dancing” is all the rage.
 In an instant, Baby has her eyes opened to a new type of movement.
 This sexy style is raunchy, up-close-and-personal and accompanied by pulsing Latin music and strong rhythms.